 |Continuous or discrete||Discrete|

 During training, the agent explores the action space using epsilon-greedy exploration.
-During each control interval the agent selects a random action with probability ϵ, otherwise it selects an action greedily with respect to the value function with probability 1-ϵ.
-This greedy action is the action for which the value function is greatest.
+During each control interval the agent selects a random action with probability ϵ, otherwise it selects the action for which the value function greatest with probability 1–ϵ.

-To estimate the value function, a Q-learning agent maintains a critic Q(S,A), which is a table or function approximator.
-The critic takes observation S and action A as inputs and outputs the corresponding expectation of the long-term reward.
+To estimate the value function, a Q-learning agent maintains a critic Q(S,A;ϕ), which is a function approximator with parameters ϕ.
+The critic takes observation S and action A as inputs and returns the corresponding expectation of the long-term reward.

-For more information on creating critics for value function approximation, see Create Policy and Value Function Representations.
+For more information on creating critics for value function approximation, see Create Policies and Value Functions.

 Q-learning agents use the following training algorithm.
 To configure the training